 The current accreditation standard for Model #440 and Model #450 requires state adoption on a substantially similar basis.
 Therefore, the Group Capital Calculation (E) Working Group supports the attached proposed significant elements (Attachment A) be adopted by NAIC-accredited jurisdictions in a "substantially similar" manner, as that term is defined in the Accreditation Interlineations of the NAIC Financial Regulation Standards and Accreditation Program.
 The Financial Regulation Standards and Accreditation (F) Committee should consider a waiver of procedure as provided for in the Accreditation Program Manual and expeditiously consider adoption of this standard.
 The Group Capital Calculation (E) Working Group recommends that the accreditation standard become effective Nov.
 7, 2022, the end of the 60-month period contemplated under the Covered Agreement, with enforcement of the standard to commence Jan.
 1, 2023.
+However, the Working Group is also supportive of the effective date being bifurcated to allow those states that are not the Group Wide Supervisor of a group with operations in the EU or UK to be subject to a later effective date in line with the normal accreditation timeline, which would result in an effective date of January 1, 2026.

 There were also revisions made to Section 8 of Model #440 regarding Confidential Treatment.
 The Group Capital Calculation (E) Working Group strongly supports the use of language similar to that contained in Section 8G of Model #440.
 This language was considered very critical to the GCC as its very important that members of the insurance industry (or regulators) not be allowed to make the results of the GCC public in any way as they are designed as regulatory-only tools.
-Unlike RBC that has regulatory trigger points, the GCC does not and the regulators of these groups believed it would be detrimental if these tools were used by insurers as a means to advertise their relative solvency strength.
+Unlike RBC that has regulatory trigger points, the GCC does not, and the regulators of these groups believed it would be detrimental if these tools were used by insurers as a means to advertise their relative solvency strength.